Shinleon/computationTree/README.md

-The parseList for the example above would look like (using ' to surround variable name, nothing to surround floats, " to surround operators, and a downward arrow to represent holding no computationNode but something in the subparen field of the parseList struct)
+The parseList for the example above would look like (using ' to surround variable name, nothing to surround floats, " to surround operators, and a downward arrow to represent holding no computationNode but a non-NULL parseList in the subparen field of the parseList struct)

 ```